germanv73/DevLogs/JavaLogs/log.md

 **Progress**: Finished creating both Fiction and NonFiction classes.
 I am not 100% certain about Fiction and NonFiction inheriting Book class, but I did look up a reference book to get a quick idea of how it works.
 I will not be able to test both classes until I create a test class in order to call the two classes.

 Started BookSystem class which will contain the main method.
 So far I have String array of arrays which contains each book's information.
 Also created a second integer array that contains the quantity amount for each book.

+### December 12, 2019

+**Progress**: Today I worked on the book system application.
+In the BookSystem class, I created another array, bookArray, which will hold all the Book objects for each book created in the process.
+The next step would be walking through dataArray (array of arrays) and determine if a Fiction Book or NonFiction Book will need to be created.

+...

+I used an if statement with a String.equals() method in order to determine if dataArray[x][0] is equal to Fiction.
+If it does not equal Fiction, it will go through an else statement.
+Next, I will need to figure out how to create a Fiction/NonFiction object inside both if/else statements so that they can be stored in the bookArray.

+...